Srijan-XI/Coduxium/components/README.md

 ## 📄 License

-These components are part of the DevSphere project and follow the same license as the main repository.
+These components are part of the Coduxium XI project and follow the same license as the main repository.

 ---